 Help them to learn to take bites

 Because I was so anxious, I constantly found myself cutting food into smaller pieces and taking away his plate to encourage him to chew before handing it back to him.
-I talk about serving smaller pieces of food when pincer grasp develops in this blog post – how to serve the right food size and texture.
+I talk about serving smaller pieces of food when pincer grasp develops in this blog post.
 But of course, bite-sized pieces made it easier for my eager eater to pop them into his mouth one after another.

 So if you’re finding yourself in the same boat as I was, it’s time to give them plenty of opportunities to learn to take bites.